The Dolphin Wine Room

 Time Out says

 They’ve got guaranteed good times in the fridges of this wine bar inside a pub

-Last year was when venue definitions got very squiggly.
-Old watering holes became fine dining restaurants that still had a public bar with beers on tap; restaurants opened great bars inside their venues so that you could just pop in for a drink; and bars installed amazing kitchens so that you’d stay for dinner.
+Venue definitions have gotten very squiggly.
+Old watering holes are now fine-dining restaurants that still have a public bar with beers on tap; restaurants have opened great bars inside their venues so that you can just pop in for a drink; and bars are installing amazing kitchens so that you’ll stay for dinner.
 One of the best examples of these shifting boundaries was the redux Dolphin Hotel.
-Under the watchful eye of Maurice Terzini (Icebergs Dining Room and Bar) it transformed from a league’n’lager pub into a casual fashion party with an Italian dining room and an exciting new wine bar all inside its walls.
+Under the watchful eye of Maurice Terzini (Icebergs Dining Room and Bar), it transformed from a league’n’lager pub into a casual fashion party with an Italian dining room and an exciting new wine bar all inside its walls.